aznaqCre18/test-pt-imp/README.md

 This is a CRUD (Create, Read, Update, Delete) application built with Next.js and the public API from JSONPlaceholder.

+I have already deployed this project using Vercel, so it can also be accessed through this link: https://test-pt-imp.vercel.app/

 ## Prerequisites

 1. Node js v16.8.x or later